MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

 1. In the left navigation pane, select the **Admin** page to view details.

     The *resource* level relates to the **Foundry** resource that was created to support your project.
-This resource includes connections to Azure AI Services and Foundry models; and provides a centralplace to manage user access to AI development projects.
+This resource includes connections to Foundry Services and models; and provides a centralplace to manage user access to AI development projects.

     The *project* level relates to your individual project, where you can add and manage project-specific resources.